+According to Alexis de Tocqueville, both democracy and aristocracy produce tyranny; the former through the blind will of a majority, the latter through the will of a self-serving elite.
 Today, the Executive, Legislative and Judicial branches of government are supposed to prop up American government with their checks and balances.
 Tomorrow, Government and Administrative functions will counteract each other’s inclination to monopolize tax resources, responsibilities and power.

 Learners shall nourish an enlightened popular will.
 Once it matures, it will claim political responsibilities in perpetuity.
-Once this popular will fine-tunes the productivity of the collective superconscience, both shall become as undeniable among Learners as the Bill of Rights is among Americans.
+Once this popular will fine-tunes the productivity of the collective superconscience, they shall become as undeniable among Learners as the Bill of Rights is among Americans.

 Democracy in America contains too many acute observations to go into detail here.
 Recommended reading.

 However, De Tocqueville took his “before” snapshot during the 1830’s.
 At that time, the United States had a 6,000-man Army and an omnipresent Militia; it had no Navy but one of the largest Merchant Marines in the world.
 Its hatchling Federal Government was carefully nested in a malarial swamp.